Olly Barkley: Professional career

 England coach Andy Robinson named him in his touring party to Australia in June.
 Barkley was also one of the 18 players of the touring squad who were named in a 24-man England squad to take on the Barbarians at Twickenham on 28 May.
 Barkley inspired the first English win over the Barbarians since 2002, as he accumulated 21 points in the match, including one try.
 He was the starting fly-half for the first of two tests against Australia, England losing 34–3, with Barkley scoring England's only points of the match in the form of a penalty goal.
 Barkley came off the bench in the second test in Melbourne, which was England's last match on the short tour.

-On 1 August 2006 Barkley was arrested in Newquay by police using CS spray after a fight in which a man suffered a broken jaw, but was later released without charge.
-He was selected for the England Saxons for the 2007 Churchill Cup.
+Barkley was selected for the England Saxons for the 2007 Churchill Cup.
 He was a member of England's 2007 World Cup squad.

 In search of a new challenge, Barkley joined Gloucester Rugby in July 2008 on a two-year contract after 6 years at Bath.

 In April 2009, it was announced that he would be returning to Bath after just one season at Gloucester because he felt that Bath was where his heart was and that the club could offer him better opportunities.
 However, Barkley's new stint at Bath did not start well, breaking his leg at a pre-season contact session.
-He has now recovered from the injury and is back playing.